EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

         }]
     }

-Note that the individual orbits are specified as a list (within square brackets) in the :code:`orbits` name/value pair.
+Note that the individual orbits are specified as a list (within square brackets) in the :code:`orbits` name, value pair.

-2. :code:`Walkerdelta` constellation type
+2. :code:`@type:Walkerdelta`

 Under this option the user can define parameters of a Walker Delta constellation (as given in SMAD 3rd ed.) and the corresponding satellite orbits shall be auto-generated.
 The identifier of the satellites is coded as follows: :code:`satxy` where :code:`x` indicates